mikalv/msgr/docs/matrix_irc_bridge_blueprint.md

   reconnects.
 - WhatsApp pairing blobs rotated automatically when devices unlink; QR requests are rate limited and cached per user so we avoid spamming the remote device roster.
+- Signal device-link secrets rotated when devices are revoked; envelope offsets are checkpointed locally to avoid replaying on reconnect.
 - Bridge daemons publish heartbeat metrics (`bridge.health`) consumed by Msgr monitoring.

 ## `msgr://` URL Scheme Proposal